Greg Delanty: Writing career

 Other poetry collections include The New Citizen Army (Combat Paper Press), which was a book of political poems concerned with war and climate change and the general complicity of our modern lives.
 The covers of this book were actually made from pulped uniforms of US soldiers and the whole book was designed and produced by US military veterans.

 The next book Loosestrife (Fomite, Burlington, Vermont, 2011) is a progression from that edition and has many of the same poems in it.
 Many of the poems in both The New Citizen Army and Loosestrife were actually taken from his previous books of poems.

 He is the lead poet in the anthology So Little Time: Words and Images for a World in Climate Crisis, (Green Writers Press, Vermont 2014).
 The book originally was to be set around Delanty's own poems, via a suggestion to the Publisher by the environmentalist Bill McKibben, and Delanty in turn suggested that other poets be asked also, and many of the poets included were invited by him.

 Bill McKibben in his envoy to So Little Time described him as "The great Vermont poet".
 A 2006 article in The Sunday Times said that "Greg Delanty's poems are a subtle combination of political activism and private contemplation".

 His poems are widely anthologized and have appeared in American, Irish, Italian, English, Australian, Japanese and Argentinean anthologies, including the Norton Introduction to Poetry, Field Day Anthology of Irish Writing, American Poets of the New Century, 20th Century Irish Poems, Contemporary Poets of New England and The Penguin Book of Irish Poetry.
-His Individual poems have been published in such publications as The Atlantic formily The Atlantic Monthly, the New Statesman, The New Republic, American Scholar, The Irish Times, PN Review, and The Times Literary Supplement.
+His Individual poems have been published in such publications as The Atlantic formally The Atlantic Monthly, the New Statesman, The New Republic, American Scholar, The Irish Times, PN Review, and The Times Literary Supplement.